CS 416 Exam 1

 (c) The migration of a process over a network from one computer to another one.

-(d) The periodic rebalancing of the run queues among multiple processors.
+(d) The periodic rebalancing of the run queues among multiple processors. - A multilevel feedback queue scheduler generally assigns a long quantum to:

 (a) High priority processes.